 Not Just a Second Opinion ...
 A Second Chance.

-Many people diagnosed with cancer feel overwhelmed when they receive their diagnosis, and often want to starting treatment immediately.
+Many people diagnosed with cancer feel overwhelmed when they receive their diagnosis, and often want to start treatment immediately.
 In most cases, though, there’s time to do some research to make sure your diagnosis is correct and the treatment plan you have been given makes sense — and this may include getting a second opinion.

 A second opinion may confirm your original doctor’s diagnosis and treatment plan, provide more details about the type and stage of cancer, raise additional treatment options you hadn’t considered, or recommend a different course of action.